 Not being dessert people, for the first time in the history of “what was best on the plate”, sweet beat out savory.
-This is a combination of ideas and recipes offered up by two of my favorite bloggers.
-Kirstin, over at My Kitchen In the Rockies posted this quick cinnamon bun recipe at about the same time Larry over at Big Dudes Ramblings was frying up pecan bread and wishing he had some Butter Pecan Ice cream to melt over the top.
+This is a combination of ideas.
+Cinnamon Bun Bread from Allrecipes.
+And Larry over at Big Dudes Ramblings was frying up pecan bread and wishing he had some Butter Pecan Ice cream to melt over the top.
 I haven’t been the same since I read that, and knew I was going to have some sort of warm ice cream topped breakfast type bread on Sunday.

-I followed Kirsten’s recipe and added about 1/2 cups of pecans to the topping mix.
-I served it warm from the oven with a scoop of Butter Pecan ice cream drizzling itself down the sides.
+Serve this Pecan Cinnamon Bun Bread warm from the oven with a scoop of Vanilla or Butter Pecan ice cream drizzling itself down the sides.
 This is one of those flavors that once the spoons of warm pastry and cool ice cream hits the inside of your mouth, you’re momentarily paralyzed by its outstanding combination of textures and flavors.

 Now if I can just wrangle Bev’s Pecan Bread recipe out of Larry before the ice cream is gone, I’d love to try his original combination.